 "If we can go that hard for that long, it's three times longer than any real fight we might have.
 More punishment is not productive."

 Ellen, "Don't hurt my feelings any.
 Katja's got a right cross that could flatten a full growed bull.
 I see stars when she connects and I'm wearin' headgear."

 Katja, "You let left hand down, I get seemple shot to head.
 Protect yourself, keep hands up."

 "Da, better to keep moving, fighting ees anyway hard.
 We are tough girl now, keek ass."

-Katya's looking at a text, "Maybe we have place in New Orleans.
+Katya's looking at a text, "Maybe we have a place in New Orleans.
 Three story, on corner with solid steel gate, parking and courtyard.
 Remodeled already, upgrade kitchen, bath, wood floors, slave quarter in back converted to two apartments."

 Ellen, "How much?"